BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_2_Converting_Secrets_with_Keytool.md

 We've stored that key in two forms.

-A UR format will be handy for use with other Blockchain Commons CLIs.
+The `$AKEY` variable contains a UR format that will be handy for use with other Blockchain Commons CLIs.

 ```
 echo $AKEY_WPKH